-Auxilium Pharmaceuticals Inc. (AUXL), the maker of a drug to treat an abnormal curvature of the penis, fell the most (AUXL) in three months after announcing its partnership with Pfizer Inc. (PFE) will end by next year.
+Auxilium Pharmaceuticals Inc. (AUXL:US), the maker of a drug to treat an abnormal curvature of the penis, fell the most (AUXL:US) in three months after announcing its partnership with Pfizer Inc. (PFE:US) will end by next year.

 Pfizer, based in New York, will give up the rights to the medicine in Europe and Asia.
 Auxilium Chief Executive Officer Adrian Adams said the company will press on with getting the treatment approved in Europe.
 The Food and Drug Administration has yet to rule on using the treatment for the penis disorder in the U.S.